 How do we know the 1,140 inches is the truth?

 First and foremost, the ’98-‘99 season, just like this year, was a La Niña year.
+With low temperatures coming from the Pacific, it pushes the jetstream further north with the addition of moisture, creating what we like to call a ‘powder day.’
 Which, in simpler terms, pretty much guarantees that the northern mountainous areas (PNW, Montana, Idaho, BC, etc.) are destined for a bigger snowpack.
-With low temperatures coming from the Pacific, it pushes the jetstream further north with the addition of moisture, which creates what we like to call a ‘powder day’ – a lot.

 Just because it was a La Niña doesn’t mean it was a record-setting season!

 Yes, that is true.
 Although, it does help create a record-setting season.
-Furthermore, what helps justify the truth is the NCEI (National Center for Environmental Information), who is in charge of the SCEC (State Climate Extreme Committee).
-The people here have been assigned to give a comprehensive evaluation of meteorological observations that may have tied or exceeded records.
+Furthermore, what helps justify the truth is the NCEI (National Center for Environmental Information), which is in charge of the SCEC (State Climate Extreme Committee).
+The people here have been assigned to comprehensively evaluate meteorological observations that may have tied or exceeded records.

 “Think of the SCEC as a sort of “CSI: Meteorology.”